xavierartot/assignment/README.md

 it and I was right.
   3. the syntaxe in BEM is **class='modules__child module__child-green'**
-     I understand other practice exist and the manager don't like the methodology BEM.
-However I choose it because is the most popular.
+     I understand other practice exist and the manager don't like the BEM methodology.
+However I choose this one only because it's the most popular one.
       Nothing wrong with my code here the documentation https://en.bem.info/methodology/html/
   4. the display: flex; on the element body, is necessary to have control on the